Aioe/AWN/README.md

 # AWN v.
-0.1
+0.1 (ALPHA RELEASE)

 AWN is a simple web based newsreader written in php5 with no other dependancies and designed for smartphones with tight screens.

-At the moment this code is still experimetal and posting is *not* allowed.

-Due security reasons, mostly in order to avoid floods, the main script doesn't directly query the remote news server but reads all data that needs from a file based spool managed by newsagent.php, another script included in the source code.
+Due security reasons, mostly in order to avoid floods, the main script doesn't directly query the remote news server but reads all data that needs from a file based spool managed by getnews.php, another script included in the source code.
-This script opens a connection with a news server, expires the old overview records, downloads new articles and builds their overview records.
-At the current stage of development, it must be executed by cron on regular basis.

 Those who wish to test AWN should follow this checklist: